matthew-godin/Licode/README.md

 Although we could use pgAdmin to modify our database scheme as we go along, this would be an ill-advised decision as we wouldn't be able to track how we modify our database as we go along.

 For this reason, we need something similar to Laravel Migrations.
-Here comes Deno Nessie (which is actually inspired by Laravel Migrations).
+We will use our own migration frameowrk, i.e., a simple Python script.
 ### Install Deno

 #### Linux and Mac